Apps to Make New Friends for Kids: Friendship and Chatting

 Screenshot of the Yubo app

-• Key Features: Swipe to match, live streaming, interest-based groups.
+• Key Features: Swipe to match, live streaming, and interest-based groups.

 • Safety Features: Age verification, content moderation, user reporting.